 I am the new Headteacher of the school, having taken up the post from September 2019.
 I was previously the Deputy Headteacher for four years.
 Prior to that I worked at another local Middle School for four years, two of those were as Assistant Headteacher and two as Deputy Headteacher.
 I began my teaching career as a secondary PE teacher and worked within secondary schools for eleven years, progressing to be Head of Year and Head of Department.

 My role on the governing body is to provide the other governors with relevant school information so that they can understand how the school is progressing and how it is run.
 Outside of school my interests center mostly around spending time with my family but I also love cooking and sport.

-I joined the Local Governing Body in September 2016 and have since become an Associate Governor for Ralph Sadleir focussed on supporting the Board and Senior Leadership Team with marketing, communications and student recruitment.
+I joined the Local Governing Body in September 2016 and have since become an Associate Governor for Ralph Sadleir focussed on supporting the Board and Senior Leadership Team with marketing, communications, reputation management and student recruitment.

 I have previously held the elected office of Vice President Communications & Media of Hertfordshire Students’ Union and sat on the University of Hertfordshire’s Student Educational Experience Committee (SEEC) & Consortium Quality Committee (CQC).

 I joined the Local Governing Body (LGB) in May 2014 as a Parent Governor, and I am now coming into my third year as Chair of the LGB.
 I am also a member of the Board of Directors for the Academy Trust, the Link Governor for SEN, Safeguarding, Pupil Welfare and Pupil Progress.